 - Serve as a judicial hearing officer within the Residential Review process

-- Serve as a representative on one departmental committee/task force
+- Opportunity to serve as a representative on one department task force

 - Maintain a weekly work schedule of 29 hours/week for residents and staff.
 Evening commitments are expected.
 Additionally, there will be periodic weekend commitments